CSCfi/machine-learning-scripts/courses/uefml2017/README.md

     sinfo

+## Disk space

+The home directories have a quota of 50 GB and are not intended for research data.
+Use `$WRKDIR` for data storage instead.

+See https://research.csc.fi/csc-guide-directories-and-data-storage-at-csc for more information.

 ## Further information

 See the [Taito User Guide](https://research.csc.fi/taito-user-guide), in particular [Section 3: Batch jobs](https://research.csc.fi/taito-batch-jobs) and [Section 6: Using Taito-GPU](https://research.csc.fi/taito-gpu).